Eric-Chung-0511/Learning-Record/Data Science Projects/PawMatchAI/README.md

 ### 🦴 Model Backbone

 1. **ConvNeXt Base:**
-   - **What It Does:** ConvNeXt Base functions as our primary feature extraction backbone, representing a fascinating reverse-engineered approach that brings Transformer's advantages back to CNN architecture.
+   - **What It Does:** ConvNeXt Base functions as the primary feature extraction backbone, representing a fascinating reverse-engineered approach that brings Transformer's advantages back to CNN architecture.
 It excels in extracting hierarchical visual features while maintaining the efficient computing patterns of traditional CNNs.
-   - **Why It Matters:** This architecture choice reflects a deep understanding of modern deep learning trends.
-While Vision Transformers (ViT) have dominated recent research, ConvNeXt Base demonstrates how CNN can be modernized by incorporating Transformer-inspired designs.
-By combining it with Multi-Head Attention, we create a hybrid architecture that leverages both the locality bias of CNNs and the global relationship modeling of Transformers.
+   - **Why It Matters:** While Vision Transformers (ViT) have dominated recent research, ConvNeXt Base demonstrates how CNN can be modernized by incorporating Transformer-inspired designs.
+By combining it with Multi-Head Attention, I create a hybrid architecture that leverages both the locality bias of CNNs and the global relationship modeling of Transformers.
    - **Key Features:**
      - Adopts Transformer's design principles while maintaining CNN's computational efficiency.
      - Integrates modern techniques like depthwise convolution and inverted bottleneck design.